cortexproject/cortex/docs/configuration/config-file-reference.md

 [metric_relabel_configs: <relabel_config...> | default = ]

 # Enables support for exemplars in TSDB and sets the maximum number that will be
-# stored.
-0 or less means disabled.
+# stored. less than zero means disabled.
+If the value is set to zero, cortex
+# will fallback to blocks-storage.tsdb.max-exemplars value.
 # CLI flag: -block-storage.tsdb.max-exemplars
 [max_exemplars: <int> | default = 0]